-The climax of his practical illustration lies in these words: “I’ll never see what you see until I take the time to walk around the bottle.”
+The climax of his practical illustration about racial tension lies in these words: “I’ll never see what you see until I take the time to walk around the bottle.”

-Morris then relates the illustration to the current racial tensions and arguments around racism embroiling the U.S.: “We have a problem in our country, mainly because white people don’t understand.
+Morris then relates the illustration to the current racial tension and arguments around racism embroiling the U.S.: “We have a problem in our country, mainly because white people don’t understand.
 It’s really true.
 And we need to take the time to walk around the issue and see what our brothers and sisters are seeing and see what they’re feeling.”

 Morris encourages the congregation, which from crowd shots featured in the following video, looks to be predominately white, not to argue about protests or demonstrations.
 Instead of arguing, he insists, take the time to understand what your brothers and sisters are trying to say.
 He also instructs them not to see it simply as an issue or as history, “but as people.”

 Morris is the lead pastor of the Texas megachurch, which is the largest congregation in the Dallas-Fort Worth area.
 The church sees a weekly average attendance of 36,000 people across its seven campuses (one of which is in Arizona).

 In his sermon, Morris states there are 7 reasons that racism is “pure sin.”

 3. Racism violates the Great Commission.